plogs/asopposedtowhat.com/content/posts/acknowledgment.md

 People](https://en.wikipedia.org/wiki/Clovis_culture), the first
 settlers of North America.[^emerged]

-Clovis refers to the earliest [^debated] known prehistoric Native American culture.
-One theory is that the
-Clovis people crossed the [Bering Land Bridge](https://en.wikipedia.org/wiki/Beringia) from Siberia and moved south through an ice-free corridor into the central U.S., approximately 12,800 years ago.
+Clovis refers to one of the earliest known prehistoric Native American cultures.
+One theory is that the Clovis people crossed the Bering Land Bridge from Siberia and moved south through an ice-free corridor into the central U.S., approximately 12,800 years ago.
 (See also [Peopling of the Americas](https://en.wikipedia.org/wiki/Peopling_of_the_Americas).)

 Clovis culture pre-dates our modern-day concept of land ownership, so Clovis land could never have been legally ceded or given freely.

-Today, the 574 federally recognized [^recognized] tribes (Cherokee, Choctaw, Sioux, Comanche, Chnook, Inuit, etc.) occupy land that was once the home of the Clovis people.
+Today, the 574 federally recognized tribes (Cherokee,
+Choctaw, Sioux, Comanche, Chnook, Inuit, etc.)
+[^recognized]
+occupy land that was
+once home to the Clovis people.
 This land, in turn, was subsequently appropriated by Spanish explorers, English settlers, and other European colonists.

 Given what we know of human nature in general, and Native American populations in particular, it's likely that
-'land appropriation' throughout history (from the Clovis culture thousands of years ago to modern tribes today -- even prior to European colonization, circa 1492), was likely violent and unforgiving.
+`land appropriation' throughout history (from the Clovis culture thousands of years ago to modern tribes today -- even prior to European colonization, circa 1492), was likely violent and unforgiving.